 Six years after Herve Falciani handed over a wealth of stolen information on clients of the Swiss bank HSBC to French tax authorities, a Swiss court handed down a five-year jail sentence to the French-Italian whistleblower.

-, nor will he see the inside of a Swiss jail as long as he remains in France, which does not extradite its citizens.
+But Falciani was not at the trial, nor will he see the inside of a Swiss jail as long as he remains in France, which does not extradite its citizens.

 The former IT specialist began siphoning off the data of tens of thousands of HSBC Suisse clients in 2006, before his arrest by Swiss authorities in 2008.

 The data, it was later revealed, exposed a massive scheme of bank-supported tax evasion.

 Some reports suggest Falciani's cache contained incriminating evidence on more than 100,000 clients of HSBC's Swiss private banking arm.